-Estimating Velocity: Have students estimate the velocity at the point where the Kinetic Energy is the highest (the lowest point of their track).
-Start by estimating the Potential energy at the start (PE = m g h ) and then assume that all of this energy is converted to Kinetic Energy.
+Estimating Velocity: Have students estimate the velocity at the point where the knetic energy is the highest (the lowest point of the track).
+Start by estimating the potential energy at the start (PE = m g h ) and then assume that all of this energy is converted to kinetic energy.
 Solve the equation KE = m v2/ 2 for the velocity.
-Note: if you set the two equal (m g h = m v2 / 2) you do not need to measure the mass of the ball!
+Note: if you set the two equal (m g h = m v2 / 2), you do not need to measure the mass of the ball!

 Have students research either the history or safety of roller coasters.
-When was the first loop-de-loop used?
+When was the first loop-de-loop introduced?

 Have students calculate the potential energy of the marble at several locations along their tracks.

-For upper level students, have them conduct the suggested activity extensions.
-Have them also compete for the fastest ride compared to its length.
+For upper-level students, assign the activity extensions.
+Also, have them compete for the fastest ride compared to the coaster length.